@graffiti-garden/wrapper-synchronize

 Patches an existing object at a given url.
 The patching actor must be the same as the actor that created the object.

-GraffitiErrorNotFound if the object does not exist, has already been deleted, or the user is not allowed to access it.
+GraffitiErrorNotFound if the object does not exist, has already been deleted, or the actor is not allowed to access it.

 GraffitiErrorForbidden if the actor is not the same actor as the one who created the object.